Common Fish Contaminants and Health Impacts

+Many fish species live in contaminated waters and their bodies may contain chemical contaminants that can be toxic to people.
 Eating fish that contain contaminants can cause these contaminants to build up in a person’s body.
-This type of chronic exposure can increase the risk of illness for adults and may be especially risky for children and growing fetuses because their bodies are still developing.
+Eating contaminated fish for a long time can increase the risk of illness for adults, but may be especially risky for children and babies because their bodies are still developing.

 Common Contaminants in Fish